-4120: Nonspendable

-4121: Inventory

-4122: Prepaids

-4123: LT Note/Rec

-4125: Restricted

-4130: Committed

-4135: Assigned

-4140: Unassigned

 G. Encumbrances

-Encumbered amounts for specific purposes for which resources already have been restricted, committed, or assigned should not result in separate display of the encumbered amounts within those classifications.
+Encumbered amounts for specific purposes for which resources already have been restricted, committed, or assigned should not result in a separate display of the encumbered amounts within those classifications.
 Encumbered amounts should be included within the fund’s original fund balance classification.

 H. Budgetary Appropriations

 An adopted budget appropriation law generally does not impact the fund balance classification.
 Budget appropriation laws authorize an agency to spend budgeted revenues of that fiscal year but do not impose constraints on existing fund balances.
 However, a specific appropriation of existing fund balance to eliminate a projected budgetary deficit included as a budgetary resource in the subsequent year’s budget requires assigned fund balance classification.
-This assigned amount cannot exceed projected excess of expected expenditures over expected revenues.
+This assigned amount cannot exceed the projected excess of expected expenditures over expected revenues.
 Fund balances created as a result of the transfer process, included in an appropriation bill, result in an assignment of fund balance in the related fund because the appropriations bill is not substantive law and does not represent the highest level of decision-making authority for the Legislature.

 I. Stabilization Arrangements